Crisrod0912/Digital-AI-Assistant/README.md

 # 🤖 Digital-AI-Assistant

-Digital-AI-Assistant is a digital assistant based on existing AI, capable of analyzing user text information and offering personalized suggestions to improve productivity.
+This project consists of the design and implementation of a digital assistant based on an existing AI, capable of analyzing user text information and offering personalized suggestions to improve productivity.

 ## 🚀 Features